Keith Rossiter: Oulart–The Ballagh

 Rossiter lined out in an 11th Wexford Senior Championship final on 25 October 2015.
-He "dominated" in front of goal as a full-back and collected a ninth winners' medal following the 2-15 to 0-13 defeat of St. Martin's.
-On 29 November 2015, Rossiter was again at full-back when Oulart–The Ballagh defeated Cuala by 2-13 to 0-13 to win the Leinster Championship.
+He "dominated" in front of goal as a full-back and collected a ninth winners' medal following the 2–15 to 0–13 defeat of St. Martin's.
+On 29 November 2015, Rossiter was again at full-back when Oulart–The Ballagh defeated Cuala by 2–13 to 0–13 to win the Leinster Championship.

 On 16 October 2016, Rossiter played in his 12th Wexford Senior Championship final.
-Lining out at full-back, he ended the game with a remarkable 10th winners' medal following the 0-17 to 1-11 defeat of Cloughbawn.
+Lining out at full-back, he ended the game with a remarkable 10th winners' medal following the 0–17 to 1–11 defeat of Cloughbawn.

 Oulart–The Ballagh qualified for another Wexford Senior Championship final on 22 October 2017.
-Rossiter again lined out full-back, however, he ended the game on the losing side for the third time in his career following the 2-16 to 1-09 defeat by St. Martin's.
+Rossiter again lined out full-back, however, he ended the game on the losing side for the third time in his career following the 2–16 to 1–9 defeat by St Martin's.

 Wexford

 Minor and under-21

-Rossiter was just 16-years-old when he first lined out for Wexford as a member of the minor team during the 2000 Leinster Championship.
-He made his first appearance for the team on 24 June 2000 when he lined out at right corner-back in a 3-09 to 1-14 defeat by Dublin.
+Rossiter was just 16-years-old when he first lined out for Wexford as a member of the minor team during the 2000 Leinster MHC.
+He made his first appearance for the team on 24 June 2000 when he lined out at right corner-back in a 3–9 to 1–14 defeat by Dublin.

 Eligible for the minor grade in 2001, Rossiter was unable to line out due to injury.
 After receiving a back injury in a club game, an MRI scan showed that he had cracked his spine after a vertebra broke off.
 Rossiter subsequently underwent an operation with a 25% chance of being confined to a wheelchair.
 The operation and year-long rehabilitation were a complete success.

-Rossiter was drafted onto the Wexford under-21 team in advance of the 2003 Leinster Championship.
-He made his first appearance for the team on 24 June 2003 when he lined out at centre-back in Wexford's 2-16 to 0-09 defeat by Dublin.
+Rossiter was drafted onto the Wexford under-21 team in advance of the 2003 Leinster U21HC.
+He made his first appearance for the team on 24 June 2003 when he lined out at centre-back in Wexford's 2–16 to 0–9 defeat by Dublin.

-On 14 July 2004, Rossiter was again at centre-back when Wexford qualified to play Kilkenny in the Leinster final at Wexford Park.
-He ended the game on the losing side following a 1-16 to 2-03 defeat.
+On 14 July 2004, Rossiter was again at centre-back when Wexford qualified to play Kilkenny in the Leinster U21HC final at Wexford Park.
+He ended the game on the losing side following a 1–16 to 2–3 defeat.

 Rossiter was eligible for the under-21 grade for a third and final season in 2005.
-He played his last game in the grade on 22 June 2005 when Wexford suffered a 2-13 to 0-15 defeat by Kilkenny.
+He played his last game in the grade on 22 June 2005 when Wexford suffered a 2–13 to 0–15 defeat by Kilkenny.